auditOne/documentation/markdowns/How_to_vote_on_governance.md

 Here you will find all previous, current and deposited proposals for the network.

-* **Passed**: For these proposals the voting period is over and you can not longer vote on
+* **Passed**: For these proposals the voting period is over so you can not longer vote
 * **Deposit Period**: These proposals are deposited, but not yet open for voting
 * **Voting Period**: These are active proposals on which you can vote